Facilities & Amenities

 Explore 400 acres with four miles of marked trails through dense forest and a half mile climb to a stunning overlook of the surrounding Berkshire Hills.

-The lake is available for seasonal boating and swimming (note – no lifeguard on duty).
+The lake is available for seasonal boating and swimming (note – no lifeguard on duty) and a charming swimming pool open June-August (lifeguard required).

-Arrange a tour of our organic farm and explore 20 acres with green houses, row crops, berry bushes, beehives, composting center with hens, and goat barns.
+Arrange a complimentary tour of our organic farm and explore 20 acres with green houses, row crops, berry bushes, beehives, composting center with hens, and goat barns or a pickling workshop with our Adamah educators (see additional programming options in the Adamah programming tab).

 Ample guest parking is near the main entrance and near the goat barn.